-This is my long-time answer to a self-determined purpose of life.
+This is my long-time answer to a self-determined purpose of life, and also my love language.
 There are 3 kinds of quality time that I want to seek out.
 The first is quality time with myself.
-Find my favorite ideas, core interests, and people that I can connect deeply with.
-The second is quality time with those favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
+Spend time with myself, quirks and flaws and all, and fully enjoy it as deeply as I would the company of anyone else.
+The second is quality time with my favorite ideas and core interests, and the third is quality time with those people I can connect deeply with.
 They each feed into each other: I can't really connect deeply with others until I know myself sufficiently well; often times interests are strengthened by having people I can connect with and share with.
 It seems pretty ungameable to me.
 Seek quality time with myself, my interests, and others and I won't regret anything on my death bed.

 Quantum realism is a term I first learned from an article by Brian Whitworth, a senior lecturer in computing at Massey University.
 The idea is in opposition to "physical realism" (that belief that the physical world we see is real and exists by itself, alone).
 Quantum realism asserts that the physical world isn't real in itself, but merely the output (or shadow, or result, or projected image) of a quantum reality that is generating it.
 It's basically a virtual reality, or a simulation.